Singapore's Covid-19 travel lane with Germany: Should you go?

 "My fellow Germans have a very positive image of Singapore and the achievements of its people, and I am sure that Singaporeans will be welcomed with an open mind and cheerful spirit."

-He added: "Singapore remains the hub to the Asean region and thus an essential entry point for the EU.
+He added: "Singapore remains the hub to the Asean region and thus an essential entry point for the EU (European Union).
 Both organisations depend on connectivity and trade in order to move successfully into the post-pandemic world."

 While Singaporeans are excited at the prospect of being able to travel again, they are also concerned about whether it is sufficiently safe and worth the risks and hassle of Covid-19 testing.